jancajak/AI_Image_Recognition/README.md

 > The `.exe` can be shared or used on any Windows machine—no Python required.

 ## 🧪 Known Limitations
-- Model now uses CNN (Conv2D + MaxPool) and trains for 15 epochs → ~**82–90%** accuracy
+- Model now uses CNN (Conv2D + MaxPool) and trains for 15 epochs → ~**82–92%** accuracy
-- May still misclassify noisy or non-centered images from real-world sources
+- Still misclassify noisy or non-centered images from real-world sources
 - Accuracy can vary with lighting, inversion mismatch, or small/busy images
 - Still room to improve generalization and robustness for practical use